Let’s say you’re planning to drive your elderly parents around when they need to leave the house or their assisted living facility.

 That said, we have a great post on car aids that you should check out if you missed it.
-Car cane standing aids and rotation/swivel aids can really come in handy as your senior attempts the arduous climb into an SUV.
+Car cane standing aids and a rotation / swivel seat can really come in handy as your senior attempts the arduous climb into an SUV.

 Okay, so how exactly do you begin that process?
-To answer that question, we first want to talk more about the steps we covered in the intro, as they’ll allow you to get a senior into almost any vehicle.
+To answer that question, we first want to talk more about the steps we covered in the intro, as they’ll allow you to get elderly people into almost any vehicle.
 However, you may have to change your approach somewhat for an SUV.

 Step 1: Make sure there’s nothing around the SUV that your senior can trip over or slip on.
-You too want to ensure that you’re clear to get your senior into the vehicle.
+It’s also a good idea to ensure that you also have easy access to get your senior into the vehicle.
 After all, if you fall and hurt yourself, then nobody is going anywhere.